bomofare/GraphDTAF/README.md

-# GraphDTAF
+# GraphPLA
-## About GraphDTAF
+## About GraphPLA

-DeepDTAF is a deep learning architecture.
+GraphPLA is a deep learning architecture.

 The benchmark dataset can be found in `./data/`.
-The DeepDTAF model is available in `./src/`.
+The GraphPLA model is available in `./src/`.
 And the result will be generated in `./runs/`.
 See our paper for more details.

 ### Requirements:
 - python 3.7